hiimghostine/darknet-duel/documentation/v3/DarknetDuel_SRS.md

 - For detailed API endpoints, see backend-server’s Swagger docs and API_DOCUMENTATION.md
 - For game logic, see game-server’s file-by-file documentation
 - For UI/UX, see frontend’s per-page markdown docs
+ - For WebSocket protocols, see game-server’s connection protocol documentation
+ - Swagger/OpenAPI setup is located at backend-server/src/config/swagger.ts (with route/controller annotations)

 ---